SridharRamesh/HowSridharThinks/_math/SineProduct.md

 Recap: \[TODO\]

-# Commuting limits Using Dominated Convergence:
+# Commuting limits using Dominated Convergence:

 This kind of interchanging of limits and infinitary arithmetic isn't actually always true, for arbitrary sequences.
 It often holds, but sometimes fails.
 Luckily, mathematicians have spent a lot of time thinking about these phenomena, and developing tools for quickly seeing certain conditions under which this interchanging of limits works.
 In this case, a particular standard result known as “Dominated Convergence” quickly assures us that we are indeed allowed to use this sleight-of-hand here.
 Let's see the details of how to use that for this argument: